epinio/docs/docs/howtos/other/using_custom_appcharts.md

 However, operators may wish to [create and register custom charts](../customization/create_custom_appcharts.md) specific to their environment.

-Once the custom charts are registered in Epinio, the developers can use them when deploying their applications as described in this How-To.
+Once the custom charts are registered in Epinio, the developers can use them when deploying their applications as described in this How-to.

 # Listing the available Helm charts